Dean Holdsworth: Football administration

-Holdsworth is a former chairman of the Professional Footballers' Association and founder of the Non League Footballers Association (NLFA).
+Holdsworth is a former chairman of the Professional Footballers' Association and founder of the Non-League Footballers Association (NLFA).

 Bolton Wanderers

-In March 2016, Holdsworth led a consortium to purchase Bolton Wanderers, who were lying bottom of the Championship table and heading for administration, and upon completion of the takeover appointed himself as chief executive.
+In March 2016, Holdsworth led a consortium to purchase Bolton Wanderers, who were lying at the bottom of the Championship table and heading for administration, and upon completion of the takeover appointed himself as chief executive.
 However, he moved to the position of Director of football before the start of the 2016–17 season, but left the role less than a month later.
-He had a public falling out with chairman Ken Anderson over the sale of Zach Clough in January 2017, and sold out his share of the club to Anderson two months later.
+He had a public falling out with chairman Ken Anderson over the sale of Zach Clough in January 2017 and sold out his share of the club to Anderson two months later.
 He resigned his directorship of the club in August 2017.

+Kidderminster Harriers

+In December 2023, he was appointed as technical director at National League club Kidderminster Harriers, with the club saying it was "a significant milestone in the club's journey following promotion".

 Outside football

 Holdsworth was involved in tabloid scandal in 1996 when he had a highly publicised extramarital affair with topless model Linsey Dawn McKenzie, who was then aged 17.
 In December 1999 he was sentenced to 18 months probation for punching his wife Samantha Holdsworth.

-Holdsworth appeared in reality television series Deadline where ten celebrities had to produce their own weekly celebrity magazine.
+Holdsworth appeared in the reality television series Deadline where ten celebrities had to produce their own weekly celebrity magazine.
 He was the sixth celebrity to be sacked by Janet Street-Porter.
 He also participated in the second series of Sky One reality TV series Cirque de Celebrité.
-He was voted out by the judges in the first episode on 7 October 2007.
-Tamara (another contestant) joined him in the bottom two, but was voted to stay in the competition by the three judges.
+The judges voted him out in the first episode on 7 October 2007.
+Tamara (another contestant) joined him in the bottom two, but the three judges voted to stay in the competition.
 However, because of a technical fault with the voting, Dean was asked to re-join the show.

 Holdsworth married Susanna Cobham in June 2010.
 David Holdsworth, who was also a professional footballer is Dean's twin brother.
 On 18 September 2010, they became the first twins to manage against each other in the top five divisions of English football, when Dean was manager of Newport County and David manager of Mansfield Town – Newport won the match 1–0.